nandini1208/CODSOFT/README.md

 # CODSOFT
-Create a personal portfolio using CSS and HTML is a popular beginner web development Task 1
+# Create a personal portfolio using CSS and HTML is a popular beginner web development Project
+# Task 1